Serious About Losing Weight? Don't Be So Serious!

 When losing weight is the goal, less is definitely more.
 In fact, the harder you try to lose weight, the less your body will.
 It’s like pushing all the way down on the gas pedal once the light turns green.
 It’s definitely not good for your car, it may stall, and you might get a little head start but you risk crashing and burning!
 All in all the body responds better to slower and consistent changes.
 Changes that can be kept up and changes that won’t shock the body too much.

-As explained in this previous article, over exercising can hinder your weight loss goals for various reasons including slowing your metabolism and disrupting your normal activity level.
-The same goes for under eating.
+As explained in this previous article, over exercising can hinder your weight loss goals for various reasons including slowing down your metabolism, and disrupting your normal activity level.
+The same goes for under-eating.
 So if you’re too serious about losing weight and you try too hard by using those methods, you’re really sabotaging yourself.
 You’ll feel over-worked, tired, your metabolism will slow, and you’ll most likely quit because it’s too hard to keep up.
 This also goes for a lot of fad diets, and other extreme methods.
-They’re too hard to keep up, unrealistic, mess with your metabolism, and by the time you finally decide to give in, you have damaged and overworked your body and your body responds to this by gaining even more weight.
+They’re too hard to keep up, unrealistic, mess with your metabolism, and by the time you finally decide to give in, you have damaged and overworked your body, and your body responds to this by gaining even more weight.
 This is why 80% of dieters gain back more weight than what they previously were after two years.

-What the Body Responds To
+What the Body Positively Responds To

 It’s better to lose weight slowly by decreasing your eating by a little, and increasing your energy expenditure by a little.
 Eat a little less, exercise a little more.
-It’s easier to keep up, you lose more weight overtime, and you don’t even feel like you were on a weight loss plan in the first place.
+It’s easier to keep up, you lose more weight overtime, and you won’t even feel like you were on a weight loss plan in the first place.
 Small changes yield big results, especially when it comes to weight loss.
 Why is it that people feel like they need to lose all of their unwanted weight within a month?
 If you just lose 6 pounds a month consistently, over 5 months that’s 30 pounds!
 Five months goes by fast, and 30 pounds is a lot of weight.
 If you try to not be so serious and take on that frame of mind, losing weight becomes an after thought.

 You also don’t need to change what you eat all that much, just lower the portion amount.
 Your body will naturally adjust to eating that lower amount and in a few days you won’t even feel a bit hungry.
 So if you’re trying to lose weight ask yourself do I feel relaxed and not tired after a workout, do I feel satisfied and not hungry at the end of the day, and is this easy to keep up?
 If not, you’re probably doing too much.